 The Academy of Laser Dentistry is an internationally recognized leader in offering unbiased dental laser education covering all dental wavelengths.
 The ALD Education Committee began a comprehensive review of the previously adopted 1998 Curriculum Guidelines and Standards for Dental Laser Education, initially developed in July 1992 and revised in 1998.
 Since most educational forums rely on the Academy of Laser Dentistry's leadership in setting standards, the ALD has taken the initiative to recompose the Dental Laser Education Curriculum Guidelines in order to to keep pace with research, technology, and clinical advancements.Through a consensus process with members from dental academia, industry and private clinical practice ALD will publish a new version of the Curriculum Guidelines and Standards for Dental Laser Education.
 The new guidelines establish standards of education for the demonstration of safe and effective use of lasers by dental professionals.

-The goal of the Curriculum Guidelines and Standards for Dental Laser Education is to enhance student and practitioner understanding and knowledge of the application of laser technology in dentistry.
+The goal of the Curriculum Guidelines is to enhance student and practitioner understanding and knowledge of the application of laser technology in dentistry.
 Four levels of education are outlined.
-Introductory courses are commensurate with continuing education level courses designed to provide general information on lasers in dentistry; they are informational and do not have an assessment of the student's proficiency in laser use.
-Standard Level, Advanced Proficiency and Educator courses have specific educational goals, behavioral objectives and examination of proficiency.
+Introductory courses are commensurate with continuing education level courses designed to provide general information on lasers in dentistry; they are informational only and do not include an assessment of the student's skills in laser use.
+Standard Level and Advanced Level courses have specific educational goals, behavioral objectives and examinations.
 Standard level courses provide a basic level of education with didactic, laboratory and clinical exercises.
-Advanced level courses are an advanced level of education which have didactic, laboratory and clinical observation, as well as a clinical case study requirement.
-The Educator courses define the educational requirements for instructors of laser education in dentistry.
+Successful completion is recognized with a Standard Level Certification.
+This is the first step in the Fellowship award achievement process.
+Advanced level courses are an advanced level of education, which has didactic, laboratory and clinical observation, as well as a clinical case study requirement.
+Advanced Level Certification is a required component of achieving Mastership recognition.